tcarroll64/cs3300-002-in-the-air/Documentation/Portfolio Django MVT Documentation.md

 *In views.py*

-- Create Project: In this view we initiate a form for project creation.
+- Create Project: In this view, we initiate a form for project creation.
 If the HTTP request method is `POST` and the form is valid, we save the new project and redirect the user to the relevant page.

 - Delete Project: In the deleteProject view, we first get the project by its primary key.
 If the HTTP request method is `POST`, we delete the project and redirect the user to the portfolio detail page.